nickmain/web-of-lies/vault/index.md

 [[Foo Bar]]

-This is a test of the RSS feed.
+This is a test of the RSS feed - creating a new page called [[The quick brown fox]]